alisrour97/px4-dev-simulation-ros2-humble/README.md

-# **Docker Setup Guide for Ubunto ROS2- Jazzy**
+# **Docker Setup Guide for Ubunto22 ROS2- Humble- PX4 - Gazebo gz**

-This documentation provides a step-by-step guide on how to install Docker locally on a Linux system and use it as a container for `Ros2/Jazzy`.
+This documentation provides a step-by-step guide on how to install Docker locally on a Linux system and use it as a container for `Ros2/Humble`.

 ---